 All GLS students are assigned a professional staff advisor who will work with them throughout their undergraduate career.
 The academic advisor is a resource to assist students with matters such as registering and schedule changes, understanding degree requirements, selecting electives, choosing minors and second majors, clarifying questions about grades, and understanding study abroad and experiential learning options.
-GLS students can register for classes via Albert only after having their prospective courses reviewed and approved by an advisor, and students must obtain clearance each semester from their advisor.
+GLS students can register for classes via Albert only after having their prospective courses reviewed and approved by an advisor, and students must obtain registration clearance each semester from their advisor.

 Global Liberal Studies

-Core Program students who meet the above requirements may also apply for internal transfer to the colleges and degree programs at NYU that do not offer direct transition opportunities.
+Liberal Studies Core students who meet the above requirements may also apply for internal transfer to the colleges and degree programs at NYU that do not offer direct transition opportunities.
 Application and/or additional materials (e.g. audition, portfolio) will be reviewed for admission to Steinhardt School of Culture, Education, and Human Development (Music and Performing Arts; Art and Art Professions); the Stern School of Business; the Tandon School of Engineering (non-liberal arts programs); and the Tisch School of the Arts.

-ADDITIONAL ACADEMIC OPPORTUNITIES FOR STUDENTS IN GLS
+ACADEMIC OPPORTUNITIES FOR STUDENTS IN GLS and the LS Core

 Liberal Studies students may be eligible to take advantage of the academic programs listed below.
 Each program offers students the opportunity to add an area of expertise or academic study to their educational experience by pursuing a minor or second major in another field, or a combined bachelor’s/master’s degree.

-Students are advised to confer with an academic advisor in the Liberal Studies Advising Center, who can help students consider available options for taking courses in other NYU schools and choose those that best fit their academic goals.
+Students are advised to confer with an academic advisor in the Liberal Studies Advising Center, who can help them consider available options for taking courses in other NYU schools and choose those that best fit their academic goals.
 The opportunity to pursue and complete any of these academic programs depends on a variety of factors including academic record, academic objectives, course scheduling and sequencing, program requirements, and advance planning.
-Please note these optional programs supplement the bachelor’s degree, and do not replace degree requirements.
+Please note these optional programs supplement the bachelor’s degree, and do not necessarily replace GLS degree requirements.

 Accelerated Bachelor's/Master's Degrees

 Students may pursue a combined bachelor’s degree and master’s degree in a compressed period of time and at less cost than if pursued in traditional succession.
 Opportunities and requirements vary by NYU school.
-Core Program students transitioning out of Liberal Studies should consult with the academic advisor in their bachelor’s degree school about accelerated bachelor’s and master’s degree opportunities.
+Liberal Studies Core students transitioning out of Liberal Studies should consult with the academic advisor in their bachelor’s degree school about accelerated bachelor’s and master’s degree opportunities.

 Dual Degree B.A./M.A.
 Program for GLS

 Qualifying students are typically accepted into a program toward the end of the sophomore year or during the junior year.
-In their remaining undergraduate semesters, they can then accelerate by taking some graduate courses during regular academic terms and/or during the summer.
+In their remaining undergraduate semesters, they can then accelerate by taking some graduate courses during the regular academic terms and/or during the summer.
 Once fully matriculated in the graduate program, students can qualify for a scholarship covering up to 50 percent of the tuition for the master’s degree.
 The scholarship is only for one year.

-The program is intended for students whose career goals will be furthered by graduate-level training but do not plan—at least not immediately—to go on for doctoral work in the field of their M.A. degree.
+The program is intended for students whose career goals will be furthered by graduate-level training but do not plan—at least not immediately—to go on to doctoral work in the field of their M.A. degree.